UK's Royal Mail rattles investors with warning of rising competition

 Competition in parcels, worth 51 percent of Royal Mail's turnover, is ramping up as firms compete on price and extend hours to service a market booming on demand for online shopping.

-In the past year Amazon.com Inc , Royal Mail's single biggest parcels customer, worth 6 percent of sales, launched its own delivery service.
+In the past year Amazon.com Inc (AMZN.O), Royal Mail's single biggest parcels customer, worth 6 percent of sales, launched its own delivery service.

 To better compete, Royal Mail has matched rivals by launching a trial Sunday parcels delivery service and is targeting a greater portion of the clothing returns market.